Blackjacx/SHDataSources/README.md

 ## Description

 Project-independent, block-based data source for UITableView, UICollectionView and NSFetchedResultsController.
 This project helps to make view controllers much lighter.
+It is possible to add more than one section and to provide another cell identifier for every section.
+This makes it possible to use different UITableViewCell subclasses in a single UITableView.

 ## Usage